swarm-subnet/swarm/README.md

 </div>

 ## 🔍 Overview
-Swarm is a **Bittensor subnet purpose‑built for autonomous quad‑rotor flight**.
+Swarm is a **Bittensor subnet engineered to enable decentralized autonomous drone flight**.

 Validators create synthetic “map tasks” and replay miner‑supplied **open‑loop rotor‑RPM flight plans** inside a PyBullet physics simulator.

-Miners that produce fast, energy‑efficient and *successful* flight plans earn the highest rewards
+Miners that produce fast, battery efficient and *successful* flight plans earn the highest rewards

 **Why OS drone flying?**

 - Open-sourcing flight algorithms isn’t just idealism – it is a practical route to safer, cheaper and more accountable drones, and it prevents the future of aerial autonomy from being locked behind half a dozen NDAs

-Our ambition is to establish Swarm miners as the **go‑to control brains for micro‑drone navigation** in research and industry.
+- Our ambition is to establish Swarm miners as the **go‑to control intelligence for micro‑drone navigation** in research and industry.

 ---
 ## ⚙️ Subnet Mechanics